Staff networks

 The network is currently co-chaired by three members of staff:

-- Carina Evans (OSDS Web and Evaluation Officer)
+• Carina Evans (OSDS Web and Evaluation Officer)

-- Maddy Haywood (IELLI Deputy Operations Coordinator)
+• Maddy Haywood (IELLI Deputy Operations Coordinator)

-- Rebecca Smith (School of Chemistry Lecturer)
+• Rebecca Smith (School of Chemistry Lecturer)

 Purpose

-First established in 2016, the University’s LGBTQI+ employee network is a member-run affinity group that works to support, advocate for, and celebrate the lives and experiences of LGBTQI+ colleagues.
-The network works to develop an inclusive and equitable workplace for people of all genders and sexualities working at the University.
+First established in 2016, the University’s LGBTQI+ employee network is a member-run affinity group that works to support, advocate for and celebrate the lives and experiences of LGBTQI+ colleagues.

-LGBTQI+ employee network terms of reference (Word)
+Read the LGBTQI+ employee network terms of reference (Word).

 Values and objectives

 The network holds three core values that guide the development of its objectives, actions and role within the University community.
-These values are ‘advocate’, ‘celebrate’ and ‘educate’.
+These values are advocate, celebrate and educate.

 Activities